 - Fingers and Knuckles

 These areas tend to be more painful when hit because these areas have less padding (muscle and or fat beneath the tissue) to absorb the impact.
 It goes without saying but, some areas by default are more sensitive to BB impacts.
-Areas such as the groin.
+An area such as the groin, is a good example.
 Good news is that with proper protective wear, you can minimize the impact when taking hits to these areas.

 The measurements of Distance, Velocity, and Weight are factors that work together.
 Feet (or meters) is the unit of measure used to describe the Distance from the Airsoft shooter to the target.
 Feet per Second (or Meters per Second) is the unit of measure used to depict the velocity or power of an Airsoft weapon.
 The weight of an Airsoft BB measured in grams.
 Let’s assume you are hit by a .20g BB from a 300 FPS rated Airsoft weapon at a distance of 10 feet.
 It will hurt more from 10 feet than from getting shot by the same Airsoft weapon at a distance of 80 feet.
 This is because the BB loses momentum traveling at the same velocity over a larger distance.
 The result is the amount of impact is less.